 The Clare School caters for pupils with sensory and / or physical needs and has Specialist Special School Status in Sensory / Physical.

 The school has its own Sensory Department, with specialist Teachers of the Deaf, Visually Impaired and Multi-Sensory Impaired.
 The Sensory Department work very closely with Virtual School Sensory Support (County Sensory Support Service) in supporting children and young adults who have sensory impairment across the county.
-We also work closely in providing guidence and training to the staff who support these pupils / students.
+We also work closely in providing guidence and training to the staff who support these pupils.

-We have a team of highly skilled and experienced Specialist Support Assistants who are trained / qualified Interveners, Signers, Braillers and in supporting pupils with sensory impairment (BTEC Advanced Award).
+We have a team of highly skilled and experienced Specialist Support Assistants who are trained or qualified Interveners, Signers, Braillers in supporting pupils with sensory impairment (BTEC Advanced Award).

 At The Clare School we follow a Total Communication approach.
 Whilst pupils may have one main mode of communication such as speech or sign, due to their additional needs, many of our pupils are taught through a combination of methods.

 Pupils who are Deaf, Hearing Impaired or Deaf blind are likely to use various forms of signing.
 At present BSL with Sign Supported English is most likely to be used or On-Body signing with pupils who are Deaf blind.

 Other symbolic forms of communication such as Picture Communication Symbols (PCS) and Objects of Reference are also widely used throughout the school (see an Objects of Reference Timetable right).

 At The Clare School we are continually looking to make the environment more accessible to pupils with sensory impairments.
 In addition to increasing the range of adapted equipment available to the pupils we are gradually updating the infrastructure of the school to improve visual and auditory access